AbisolaMajeed/cloudletHR/README.md

-## About SSL-Cloud-Api-v2
+## About CloudletHR

-SSLCloud HRMS is a secure cloud hosted platform used to manage human resources and related processes throughout the employee lifecycle.
-It combines all the functions of a complete enterprise level human resource team into a number of modules.
-The version 2 of this application will provide better performance, improved interfaces and additional functionalities.
+CloudletHR is an entry website to a web application used to manage human resources and related processes throughout the employee lifecycle.
+It provides an overview of all the functions of a complete enterprise level human resource team as features of the website.

 ## Features of SSL-Cloud-v2-website